bobanetwork/boba_legacy/faq.md

 \* [The Boba **test** Goerli Network](https://gateway.goerli.boba.network).

 If your wallet does not support this feature, you will have to connect manually.
 The exact process for connecting your wallet to a Boba Ethereum network depends on the specific wallet software you are using.
+To get started on Boba/Ethereum, you can use the available [community RPC endpoint](https://docs.boba.network/for-developers/network-parameters).

 ## How do I move assets into or out of Boba Network?